Home

 Whether or not you need planning permission for your renovation in France depends on what you are going to do.

-Planning permission is needed for all barn conversions.
-You should always ensure that the initial sales contract includes a conditional clause stating that the purchase is subject to receiving the necessary permission.
-Provided this is in the contract, you can withdraw from the sale without any financial penalty if your application is refused.
 The notaire will make the application on your behalf.
 Note that this is outline planning permission and you will also have to apply for building permission and provide more detailed plans later on.
 If you want to start the renovations immediately after completion then you should apply for the building permission during the sales process.

 Septic tanks - permission is required for the installation of new septic tanks.